Tame homomorphisms of polytopal rings: Multiples

 \section{Multiples}

-In~\cite{BGA} any graded homomorphism from $k[c\Delta_{n}]$, where $c\Delta_{n}$ is the $c^{th}$ multiple of the $n$-simplex, was shown to be tame.
-A similar argument as found in the proof of this theorem will be used to prove its generalization concerning the $c^{th}$ multiple of a general lattice polytope, stated as Theorem $1(b)$.
-In order to prove this, we need the following lemma.
+Graded homomorphisms from $k[c\Delta_{n}]$, where $c\Delta_{n}$ is the $c^{th}$ multiple of the $n$-simplex, are tame, as shown in~\cite{BGA}.
+A similar argument is used to prove its generalization concerning the $c^{th}$ multiple of a general lattice polytope, stated as Theorem $1(b)$.
+The following lemma is used.